Gersondelacruzdeveloper/Milestone-Project1/README.md

 #### Index.html (home)features
-  - Small paragraph introducing myself.
+  - Small paragraph introducing myself:  this welcomes the potential employers to my portfolio.
   - My name with a big font-size.
   - Full-Stack Developer as occupation
   - A 50% border radius image of myself.